Pests

 Symptoms

-• black sooty mold on leaf surface
+• black sooty mold developing on lower foliage that catches dripping honeydew

 Causes